Learn more about what a Village is and how

 - Coordinate access to affordable services

 - Provide volunteer services including transportation, inspiring health and wellness programs, home repairs, social and educational activities

 - Offer access to vetted & discounted service providers

-- Based on the needs of your community
+- Are based on the needs of your community

-- One Stop Shopping: Villages do anything their members need to age safely and successfully in their own homes
+- Are one-stop-shopping.
+Villages do anything their members need to age safely and successfully in their own homes

 - Positively impact isolation, interdependence, health and purpose of their individual members to reduce overall cost of care